Key Takeaways

-Eligibility for Teacher Tax Deductions
+Understanding Teacher Tax Deductions

-Classroom Expenses and Supplies
+Classroom Supplies and Materials

 - Books